-The Mister and I have a pretty large backyard at our current house (not our new house that we bought and are renovating which has an itty-bitty backyard) and I realized that this is going to be our last summer to really use it.
+The husband and I have a pretty large backyard at our current house (not our new house that we bought and are renovating which has an itty-bitty backyard) and I realized that this is going to be our last summer to really use it.
 And we NEVER use it!
 But why not?
 I realized it might be because there is nothing to do but sit and eat.
-So I decided to remedy that with a quick (non-regulation sized) DIY Horseshoes Game.
+So I decided to remedy that with a quick (non-regulation sized) DIY Horseshoes Game Set.

 I had some leftover horseshoes from my Kentucky Derby styled party, so I just needed to grab a couple lead pipes and some paint.
 Of course, you can paint your own horseshoe set or do the same thing I did and put together a set with some vintage horseshoes and lead pipes.